 REG add "HKLM\SYSTEM\CurrentControlSet\services\QWAVE" /v Start /t REG_DWORD /d 2 /f

-And thats it, the "QWAVE" service is now set to startup type "Automatic".
-If you encountered an error when following the above steps, you may need to have a member of your I.T team or a computer administrator perform them.
+The QWAVE service has set the startup type to automatic.
+If you encountered an error when following the above steps, ask a member of your IT team or a computer administrator to perform them.

 Create a group policy object on your network to set the service for all client computers to automatic.
 This will save you from having to set up each computer manually.